Summits | Meetings | Publications | Research | Search | Home | About the G7 Research Group

-The G7 and G8 Research Group is a global network of scholars, students and professionals in the academic, research, media, business, non-governmental, governmental and intergovernmental communities who follow the work of the G7, the G8 and related institutions.
+The G7 Research Group is a global network of scholars, students and professionals in the academic, research, media, business, non-governmental, governmental and intergovernmental communities who follow the work of the G7, the G8 and related institutions.
 The group's mission to serve as the world's leading independent source of information, analysis and research on the G7/8.
-Founded in 1987, it is managed from Trinity College and the Munk School of Global Affairs at the University of Toronto.
+Founded in 1987, it is managed from Trinity College in the University of Toronto.
 Professional Advisory Council members, Special Advisors and participating researchers span the world.
 Trinity College's John W. Graham Library has become the global repository of G7/8 documents, transcripts, audiotapes, media reports, interviews, studies, essays, memorabilia and artifacts.

 Since its founding in 1987, many distinguished international experts have contributed significantly.
 In addition, the Professional Advisory Council and Special Advisors help create strategic partnerships with experts and major academic institutions from the summit countries.

-The G7 and G8 Research Group is responsible for the G8 Information Centre, which contains the world's most comprehensive and authoritative collection of information and analysis on the G7 and G8.
-The research group assembles, verify and post documents from the meetings leading up to and at each summit, the available official documentation of all past summits and ministerial meetings (in several G8 languages), scholarly writings and policy analyses, research studies, scholarship information, links to related sites and the "briefing books" for each summit published by Newsdesk Media.
-The website contains the annual reports on G7/8 members' compliance with their summit commitments, produced by the G7 and G8 Research Group and its partner at the International Organisations Research Institute at the National Research University Higher School of Economics in Moscow.
+The G7 Research Group is responsible for the G7 Information Centre, which contains the world's most comprehensive and authoritative collection of information and analysis on the G7 and G8.
+The research group assembles, verify and post documents from the meetings leading up to and at each summit, the available official documentation of all past summits and ministerial meetings (in several G8 languages), scholarly writings and policy analyses, research studies, scholarship information, links to related sites and the "briefing books" for each summit published by GT Media.
+The website contains the annual reports on G7/8 members' compliance with their summit commitments, produced by the G7 Research Group.

 [back to top]